Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 Cost

-Arizona does not cap HOA disclosure fees by statute.
-Management companies set their own prices.
+Arizona doesn't cap HOA disclosure fees by statute.
+Management companies charge what they want.

 Typical costs for planned community disclosures: